adlnet-archive/Table-XBlock/README.md

 To edit the table, click `Edit`.

-Note: Table XBlock doesn't support the creation of static tables as HTML would be a much better fit.
+Note: Table XBlock doesn't support the creation of static tables.

 #### Adding a new type of table

-The `Display Name` is used to identify a **type** of XBlock to students in the course and should be unique. `Display Name` is also used to help uniquely identify [xAPI states](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI.md#stateapi) related to particular tables.
+The `Display Name` property is used as the XBlock title shown to students in the course and should be unique per **type** of Table XBlock. `Display Name` is also used to help uniquely identify [xAPI states](#state_api).

 Every instance of Table XBlock within your course is linked to an underlying table structure.
 The empty table you're seeing in your unit is called `Table` and is created by default.
 If you plan on using only one type of table (e.g only a multiplication table) then you may skip this step.
 The underlying data is shared for all instances of Table XBlock in a course making it easy to create the same table in a different unit.